National Institute of Neurological Disorders and Stroke (NINDS)

 March 14, 1975—Part 8 of a HEW Statement of Organization, Functions, and Delegations of Authority was amended to change the title of NINDS to the National Institute of Neurological and Communicative Disorders and Stroke.

-July 29, 1975—Public Law 94-63 established 2 temporary commissions to be supported by NINCDS: Commission for the Control of Epilepsy and Its Consequences, and Commission for the Control of Huntington's Disease and Its Consequences.
+July 29, 1975—Public Law 94-63 established two temporary commissions to be supported by NINCDS: the Commission for the Control of Epilepsy and Its Consequences, and the Commission for the Control of Huntington's Disease and Its Consequences.

 October 28, 1988—Public Law 100-553 changed the name of NINCDS to the National Institute of Neurological Disorders and Stroke.

-June 10, 1993—Public Law 103-43 added language on Multiple Sclerosis research to the legislative mandate of the NINDS.
+June 10, 1993—Public Law 103-43 added language on multiple sclerosis research to the legislative mandate of NINDS.

 November 13, 1997—Public Law 105-78, the Morris K. Udall Parkinson's Disease and Research Act, added language authorizing increased Parkinson's disease research and training, including research centers.